Multistorey car park: Other technologies

-Multistory parking ship
+Multistorey parking ship

 In 1991, a 1975 marine vessel was transformed into a floating pontoon multi-storey car parking facility.
-The ship was given the new name P-Arken (a pun on the words park and ark) and it is permanently towed in Gothenburgs harbour Lilla Bommen near Skeppsbron.
+The ship was given the new name P-Arken (a pun on the words park and ark) and it is permanently moored in Gothenburg's harbour Lilla Bommen near Skeppsbron.

 In November 2019, a fully-clad parking barge for automobiles was patented in the United States.
 Its angular sides are designed to protect against driving wind, rain, and debris.

 Education and research

-In October 2009, the National Building Museum opened an exhibition solely devoted to the study of 'parking garages' and their impact on the built environment.
+In October 2009, the National Building Museum opened an exhibition solely devoted to the study of parking garages and their impact on the built environment.
 This exhibition, titled House of Cars: Innovation and the Parking Garage, was on view until 11 July 2010.
-Additional information on the design and building of parking structures can be found in "Parking Structures: planning, design, construction, maintenance, and repair" This resource is on its third edition, written by prominent staff of Walker Parking Consultants, a preeminent Parking Structure designer in the US.